cresl1/hostbeat-cli/README.md

-# dontdie-cli
+# Hostbeat CLI
-The don't die CLI client
+The command line hostbeat client for Windows, MacOS and Linux.